About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

-For further comparisons, we focus on particular steps of Weinberg's procedure \cite{3} on eliminating the item $cA_{\mu}^{3}(x)B^{\mu}(x)$ ($c$ is a constant) in the Lagrangian mass term, which is nondiagonal on the initial gauge fields and appears due to Higgs mechanism of spontaneous breaking of the original symmetry.
-This item could serve as the reason for the judgment on the possibility of a transition of one field to another in vacuum.
-First step: on the basis of two suitable superpositions of classical fields $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$, Weinberg introduces orthonormal classical fields with definite masses $Z_{\mu}(x)$ and $A_{\mu}(x)$.
-Second step: Weinberg expresses the fields $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$, and then all terms of the gauge Lagrangian, through the fields $Z_{\mu}(x)$ and $A_{\mu}(x)$.
-Third step: Weinberg gives status of quantized fields to the fields $Z_{\mu}(x)$ and $A_{\mu}(x)$ and identifies them with such particles as the intermediate meson $Z$ and the photon.
+For the sake of impeccability of the further conclusions we list the sequence of the separate steps of Weinberg's procedure \cite {3}, despite they are widely known.
+First step: Weinberg, on the basis of spontaneous breaking of the original symmetry, obtains the mass term in the Lagrangian, which is nondiagonal in the initial gauge fields, $cA_{\mu}^{3}(x)B^{\mu}(x)$ ($c$ is a constant).
+Second step: on the basis of two suitable superpositions of classical fields $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$, Weinberg introduces orthonormal classical fields with definite masses $Z_{\mu}(x)$ and $A_{\mu}(x)$.
+Third step: Weinberg expresses the fields $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$, and then all terms of the gauge Lagrangian, through the fields $Z_{\mu}(x)$ and $A_{\mu}(x)$.
+Fourth step: Weinberg gives status of quantized fields to the fields $Z_{\mu}(x)$ and $A_{\mu}(x)$ and identifies them with such particles as the intermediate meson $Z$ and the photon.
 First note: at any stage of constructing the gauge model, Weinberg does not connect the fields $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$ with any quanta.
 Second note: the original gauge field $A_{\mu}^{3}(x)$ and $B_{\mu}(x)$ that serve as the cornerstone in the Weinberg's construction disappear in the final model of electroweak interactions.
 Third note: the initial fields possess well-defined values of weak isospin and its third projection, but the final fields $Z_{\mu}(x)$ and $A_{\mu}(x)$ do not have such definite values, and, therefore, the corresponding terms of the electroweak interaction Lagrangian violate the isospin symmetry.

 We now turn to a number of current opinions about the neutral $K$-mesons.
-They mainly reproduce part of the judgments stated in the works by Gell-Mann \cite{4} and Gell-Mann and Pais \cite{5} with adding some corrections for the results of the subsequent experiments concerning the violation of $CP$-symmetry.
+They mainly reproduce part of the judgments stated in the works by Gell-Mann \cite{6} and Gell-Mann and Pais \cite{7} with adding some corrections for the results of the subsequent experiments concerning the violation of $CP$-symmetry.